Fachschaft-Mathe-Informatik-Paderborn/Klausurarchiv/REST-API.md

 |-|-|-|
 | `id` | `int` | The ID of the newly created resource.
 The new resource will be available as `/v1/<resource>s/<id>`. |

-## `PUT /v1/<resource>s/<id:int>`
+## `PATCH /v1/<resource>s/<id:int>`

-Update a resource, create it if necessary.
+Update a resource.

 ### Request

-The body is a `ResourceClass` object.
+The body is a possibly partial `ResourceClass` object.
+Object attributes that are not included in the request will not be changed.
+Compound attributes (i.e. `Item.documents`) will be completely replaced, not updated.

 ### Response 200 "Ok"

-The resource existed before and it's contents were replaced.
-The body is an empty object.

-### Response 201 "Created"

-The resource didn't exist before and it was created.
+The resource was updated.
 The body is an empty object.

 ## `DELETE /v1/<resource>s/<id:int>`